Gen-DFL: Decision-Focused Generative Learning for Robust Decision Making: Experiments

-We also evaluate \texttt{Gen-DFL} under various risk-sensitive settings (indicated by the "eval $\alpha$" on the x-axis, where smaller "eval $\alpha$" indicates that we are evaluating under the higher-risk regions) using CVaR, which measures the decision quality (in terms of regret) over the worst-$\alpha\%$ of outcomes (Equation~\eqref{eq:eval_risk}).
-Figure~\ref{fig:portfolio-cvar-low} shows that models trained with smaller $\alpha$ (e.g., $\alpha=0.5$) outperform those trained with larger $\alpha$ (e.g., $\alpha=1.0$), demonstrating better adaptation to adverse outcomes.
+\paragraph{Risk-sensitive Settings.} We also evaluate \texttt{Gen-DFL} under various risk-sensitive settings (indicated by the ``Eval $\alpha$'' on the x-axis, where smaller ``Eval $\alpha$'' indicates that we are evaluating under the higher-risk regions) using CVaR, which measures the decision quality (in terms of regret) over the worst-$\alpha\%$ of outcomes.
+Figure~\ref{fig:portfolio-cvar-low} shows that models trained with smaller $\alpha$ (\eg, $\alpha=0.5$) outperform those trained with larger $\alpha$ (\eg, $\alpha=1.0$), demonstrating better adaptation to adverse outcomes.
 The performance gap widens as risk sensitivity increases, confirming that smaller $\alpha$ enhances robustness while larger $\alpha$ prioritizes average-case performance.
 To further assess stability, we examine the impact of sample size in the sample-average-approximation step (Figure~\ref{fig:cvar_gen_samples}).
 Increasing generated samples consistently improves decision quality across all risk levels, reinforcing the importance of uncertainty modeling in \texttt{Gen-DFL}.
 These results highlight \texttt{Gen-DFL}'s flexibility, making it particularly effective in high-stakes, risk-sensitive environments.